-Mr. Fascell.
+Mr. FASCELL.
 Ms. Watson.

 STATEMENT OF HON.
-BARBARA M. WATSON, ASSISTANT SEC-RETARY OF STATE FOR CONSULAR AFFAIRS team meetings.
+BARBARA M. WATSON, ASSISTANT SEC-RETARY OF STATE FOR CONSULAR AFFAIRS

-Ms. Warson.
+Ms. WATSON.
 I would like to add one other significant fact, Mr. Chairman, and that is, that I do now, as a matter of form, brief every Ambassador before he goes to his post.
 I brief him with respect to consular problems and the staffing he has as well as encourage him to recognize the importance of the consular role within the whole, overall Embassy project.

-Consular officers and certainly the chief of the consular section of the consul general are members of and do participate in the country to energy out mindrand durished the strategy of the contract o Mr. Fascell.
+Consular officers and certainly the chief of the consular section of the consul general are members of and do participate in the country team meetings.

+Mr. FASCELL.
 They better.

 Ms. WATSON.
-Pardon?
+Pardon

-Mr. Fascell.
+Mr. FASCELL.
 I say, they better.
 I would hope so.

-Ms. Warson.
+Ms. WATSON.
 This has been more and more stressed so that there is no question.
-And there is a greater integration of the respective roles that each one has in the overall foreign policy-
+And there is a greater integration of the respective roles that each one has in the overall foreign policy--